-In a report published in JAMA Network Open this month, researchers analyzed the tainted dietary supplements database from the Food and Drug Administration’s Center for Drug Evaluation and Research from 2007 through 2016.
+In a published in JAMA Network Open this month, researchers analyzed the tainted dietary supplements database from the Food and Drug Administration’s Center for Drug Evaluation and Research from 2007 through 2016.
 They found that 776 dietary supplements, sold over the counter and online, contained unapproved ingredients.

 The vast majority of the supplements evaluated by the study were marketed for one of three things: sexual enhancement (about 46 percent), weight loss (41 percent), or muscle building (12 percent).
 These supplements were found to be adulterated with potentially dangerous substances.

 “There’s no guarantee that what’s in the bottle is the same as what the bottle says is in there.
 Manufacturers are getting ingredients for supplements from all over the place and there are so many points where something that’s not supposed to be there could be added,” said Dr. Arielle Levitan, coauthor of “The Vitamin Solution,” and cofounder of Vous Vitamin.

 For example, many weight-loss supplements in the study contained sibutramine, a drug that increases the risk of cardiovascular issues and was removed from the United States in 2010.
 The majority of muscle building supplements were tainted by unlabeled anabolic steroids, the report said.
 And sexual potency drugs often contained sildenafil — the active ingredient in Viagra.